KBNLresearch/omSipCreator/README.md

 ## Usage

-You can tell OmSIPCreator what to do using either the *verify*  or *write* subcommands.
+You can tell OmSipCreator what to do using either the *verify*  or *write* subcommands.

 ### Verify a batch without writing any SIPs